smikes/test262/test/suite/promises-aplus/README.md

 # Approach

-My initial approach is to try to solve the setTimeout and assertion problems manually at first.
+My initial approach is to try to solve the setTimeout and assertion problems manually.
 Once I have an adequate manual solution for translating tests from Promises/A+ to the Test262 idiom, then I will tackle generating Test262 tests.

 ## Deferred

 Promises/A+ does not test the full ES6 promise behavior, but rather provides strict requirements on `promise` and `thenable` objects that conform to its specification.
-The Promises/Aplus tests expect that the implementation under test will provide (an adapter)[https://github.com/promises-aplus/promises-tests#adapters] that will return `promise` objects to test.
+The Promises/Aplus tests expect that the implementation under test will provide [an adapter](https://github.com/promises-aplus/promises-tests#adapters) that will return `promise` objects to test.
 In particular, the adapter must provide a function named `deferred` that returns an object:

 ```js
 {